nudge/HackYourFuture-JS1/Week3/README.md

 #### Anonymous Functions

 The difference between a function statement and a fuction expression is that function expressions do not need names, ie. it is possible to have anonymous functions.

-Why is this useful?
-This is useful in _callbacks_, a common programming pattern.
-Example of a callback:
+Its a shorter way to write what we saw above.
+An example:

 ```JavaScript
 function processUserInput(callback) {